mattsimoessilva/shopbridge_product/README.md

 - **Repositories** abstract persistence, making the service database-agnostic.
 - **Migrations** ensure schema evolution is tracked and reproducible.
 - **Tests** validate each layer independently (unit + integration).

 ---

+## Prerequisites

+Before using this repository, ensure the following software is installed and properly configured:

+- **.NET 7 SDK (or compatible version)**
+  - Required to build and run the ASP.NET Core Logistics Service locally.
+  - Ensure `dotnet` is available in your PATH.
+  - Verify installation with:
+    ```bash
+    dotnet --version
+    ```

+- **Git** >= 2.30
+  - Required for cloning the repository, managing submodules, and version control.
+  - Recommended to configure your global username and email:
+    ```bash
+    git config --global user.name "Your Name"
+    git config --global user.email "you@example.com"
+    ```

+- **SQLite**
+  - Used as the default local database for development and testing.
+  - No separate installation is needed as EF Core can manage SQLite databases automatically.

+---